Cardiopulmonary bypass: Cooled blood

+Extracorporeal membrane oxygenation

-Extracorporeal membrane oxygenation (ECMO) is a simplified version of the heart lung machine that includes a centrifugal pump and an oxygenator to temporarily take over the function of heart and/or the lungs.
-ECMO is useful in post cardiac surgery patients with cardiac or pulmonary dysfunction, in patients with acute pulmonary failure, massive pulmonary embolisms, lung trauma from infections, and a range of other problems that impair cardiac or pulmonary function.
-ECMO gives the heart and/or lungs time to repair or recover but is only a temporary solution.
-Patients with terminal conditions, cancer, severe nervous system damage, uncontrolled sepsis and other conditions may not be candidates for ECMO.
+Extracorporeal membrane oxygenation (ECMO) is a simplified version of the heart-lung machine that includes a centrifugal pump and an oxygenator to temporarily take over the function of heart and/or the lungs.
+ECMO is useful for post-cardiac surgery patients with cardiac or pulmonary dysfunction, patients with acute pulmonary failure, massive pulmonary embolisms, lung trauma from infections, and a range of other problems that impair cardiac or pulmonary function.

+ECMO gives the heart and/or lungs time to repair and recover, but is only a temporary solution.
+Patients with terminal conditions, cancer, severe nervous system damage, uncontrolled sepsis, and other conditions may not be candidates for ECMO.